Wednesday, 13 November 2024

 Sheena WATT: 903 – thank you, Acting President, for your assistance; I appreciate that very much.
 It is the one that picks me up on Bell Street and takes me all the way around to Chadstone.
 Can I just say that is one of my faves.

-More Victorians are feeling the consequences of Labor’s poor management of our public transport network, including workers and residents in the west.
+All Victorians are feeling the consequences of Labor’s poor management of our public transport network, including workers and residents in the west.
 The need to look at the bus system is vital.
-Melbourne has experienced an unprecedented surge in growth, especially in the western suburbs, with our population expected to exceed 6.5 million people by 2036.
-Most of those residents are settling in the growth suburbs, where promises to improve infrastructure for trains and buses never arrive.
+Melbourne is experiencing an unprecedented surge in growth, especially in the western suburbs, with our population expected to exceed 6.5 million people by 2036.
+Most of those residents are settling in the growth suburbs, where despite promises to improve infrastructure, the trains and buses they were promised never arrived.

 The Allan Labor government needs to stop neglecting the west and deliver what it promised.
 Connectivity in the west seems to be at the bottom of the list when it comes to planning under this Labor government.
-The $10 billion airport railway link project has been shelved for four years, even after Melbourne Airport agreed to the location of the railway station, leaving the future uncertain.
-The electrification of the Melton railway line was cancelled.
-The promised electrification of the Wyndham Vale line was cancelled.
+The $10 billion airport rail link project has been shelved for four years, even after Melbourne Airport agreed to the location of the railway station, leaving its future uncertain.
+The electrified Melton railway line was cancelled, and the promised electrified Wyndham Vale line was cancelled.
 Project after project in the west has been shelved or cancelled because the Allan Labor government cannot manage money and cannot manage major projects.
-We have seen blowout after blowout, again and again, while they are funnelling billions of dollars to the Suburban Rail Loop in the east, where all the well-established suburbs have different modes of transport, like trains, trams and bus services.
+We have seen blowout after blowout, again and again, while they are funnelling billions of dollars to the Suburban Rail Loop in the east, where all the well-established suburbs have different modes of transport, like train, tram and bus services.
 With only two modes of transport in the west, buses are king when it comes to busting congestion and slashing air pollution.

 This Allan Labor government does not seem to be capable of delivering simple essential services when it comes to the western suburbs.
 While I do not agree with the proposal of free public transport, as nothing is for free in this world, better bus services are a priority for my constituents in the west.
 This would help to ease pressure and ensure that all residents can more easily engage and connect with their communities.